pandoc-jp/pandoc-doc-ja/users-guide.rst

      language: en-GB
    ...

+If both an external bibliography and inline (YAML metadata) references are provided, both will be used.
+In case of conflicting ``id``\ s, the inline references will take precedence.

 Note that ``pandoc`` can be used to produce such a YAML metadata section from a BibTeX, BibLaTeX, or CSL JSON bibliography: